Stress Free Holidays Series Part 13:

 I'll talk about both in turn as this series comes to a close.

-2020 is a year I think all of us will remember, for the many ways it changed our lives, and the different way we celebrated these holidays.
+Just like 2020, I think 2021 will also be a year all of us will remember, for the many ways it changed our lives, and the different way we celebrated these holidays.

 Now, we're at the end of the year, and it's time to clean up and make sure we're ready for a New Year.
 That's what we'll focus on, in the challenge below.